Setup

 create()

 object, that you can use later in your code.
-It assigns a random UUIDv6 as the store_id to this object, for time-stamped uniqueness.create()
+It assigns a random UUIDv6 as the store_id to this object, for time-stamped uniqueness. - You have to specify the relative path for storage and the dimension of your vector embeddings upfront as the bare minimum params.

 You do not have to worry about filename uniqueness.
 Internally, gyaan takes care of that by attaching a unique UUID v6 suffix to each filename.
 This suffix corresponds to the unique ID that gyaan assigns to each vector-content pair.